 As tires are one of the most essential parts of a car, it is recommended that people should check their tires at least once a month to ensure they are properly inflated and free of debris.
 Not properly inflated tires can lead to decreased fuel efficiency and wear and tear.
 In addition, debris on the road can cause tire damage, leading to flats or blowouts.
 By taking the time to check your tires on a regular basis, you can help prolong their life and prevent expensive repairs down the road.
 There are some popular tire brands, such as Cooper, Firestone, and Pirelli, from which you can choose what is best for you by searching their reviews and also by talking to local mechanics.
 For example, tire reviews of the Pirelli brand can be found online, which can assist you with its unique features to make your choice wisely.

 What Are Your Oil Levels?

-There are so many parts in your car that require electrics to keep working, from your battery to your car lights; they all depend on electrics.
+Many parts in your car require electrics to keep working, from your battery to your car lights; they all depend on electrics.
 Making sure they all work requires regular maintenance.
 It would help if you had someone looking at your lights as you turn each one on and off, including your number plate lights.
-Failing lights could lead to a fine, or worse, an accident.
+Failing lights could lead to a fine, or, worse, an accident.

 There are so many things that you should check to make sure your car runs smoothly that it may appear initially overwhelming that we’ve only just touched the surface in this article.
 However, if you start with a checklist, you’ll soon find that it doesn’t take as long as you’d think.
 Some things will require occasional checks, whereas others may require more frequent inspections.
 The purpose of doing this is to maintain your car so that you can use it safely.